ljbrown238/wordpress-custom-path-handler/README.md

 Usage is simple: create a new instance of CustomPathHandler passing in the 'slug' (path) to be handled, followed by a callback the user will define to generate the custom output.

-Two examples are used in this test code.
-One generates a small PDF and the other generates a small PNG.
+Three examples are used in this test code.
+Generating a small PDF, PNG, and sample JSON output from the WordPress Options table.